 A physiotherapist can help you to identify which of the above mentioned factors are necessary to manage your pain successfully.
 A physiotherapist can treat soft tissue pain and help to work out a physical activity plan adapted specifically for your needs.
 They can also give you lots of advice about posture, exercise, fitness and how to try and manage your pain in your daily routine.

-Pain is not an accurate measure of damage in your tissues.
+The reason why individual experience pain differently is because everyone has their own coping mechanisms.
+Pain is not an accurate measure of damage in the tissues.
 Pain is a protector.
 The better you understand your own pain, the less you will fear it, and the more you will see what your body is able to do.
 Have hope and rather get someone to help you understand your pain.

 Book an appointment with us if you struggle with pain

 Do you want to learn more about pain?
-Here are some links to helpful videos that will further unveil the truth about pain :
+Here are some links to helpful videos that will explain why individuals experience pain differently: